sean0262/sfetch/README.md

-# A collection of Linux Scripts

-You're free to use and change anything you wish.
-They are made for bash, but you can change it to sh or whatever you want inside of the scripts.

-## sfetch
+# sfetch
 light-weight system information script written in less than 20 lines.

 ![sfetch](https://i.imgur.com/tjlk8kh.png)

+It's made for bash, but you can change it to sh or whatever you want inside of the script in the first line: #!/bin/YOUR-SHELL-HERE